 My husband never had a big family growing up, and I grew up in a stereotypical large Italian family.
 We were ready for more.
 We both agreed, we wanted big family dinners around the kitchen table with our little ones, Saturday morning pancakes in our pajamas, and summer vacations at Disney.

 Life Before Kids-The Best Decision We Ever Made

-If we had known beforehand how much our lives would change for the better after starting a family, maybe we would have done it sooner.
-It’s not that we regret waiting, there were definite benefits.
+Had we known in our life before kids how much it would change for the better after starting a family, maybe we would have done it sooner?
+It’s not that we regret waiting, there were definitely benefits.
 We were financially stable, emotionally mature, and both established in our careers.
-However, it’s hard not to think that by waiting so long, we were ultimately taking away from the time we’d get with our kids in the future.
+However, it’s hard not to think that by waiting so long, we were ultimately taking away from the time we’d have with our kids in the future.

-Having “geriatric” pregnancies with both of my kids was already an eye-opening realization.
-It put a lot of things like time and getting older in perspective for me.
-Sure, there’s no way of knowing that things would be the same had we started earlier.
-Nevertheless, it’s these kinds of reflections keeping me awake at night.
-Thoughts like, “I’ll be in my 50s by the time my son graduates high school”, and “what if my health declines at an early age?” are often the types of nagging reminders in the back of my head.
+Having “geriatric” pregnancies with both of my babies was an eye-opening reality.
+It put a lot of things like time and getting older into perspective for me.
+Sure, there’s no way of knowing if things would be the same had we started earlier, but nevertheless, it’s these kinds of details that keep me awake at night.

 Life Before Kids-No Regrets

 While there’s no way to turn back the clock and no point in dwelling on the things we can’t change, getting a move on starting a family IS the reason I wish I could go back to our life before kids.

 If I knew then what I know now, I wouldn’t wait until my late thirties to consider having children.
 Likely, I would do what people in the movies do and get to baby-makin’ on my honeymoon; or at least get started much earlier.